Your Future | My Future: What will life look like?

 A Day When I Remembered – Forwards

-I could only hope that I would be healthy, happy, and perhaps, maybe, look a little like that 17 year old I saw gazing back at me!
+I could only hope that I would be healthy, happy, and perhaps, maybe, look a little like that 17-year-old gazing back at me!

-There is “a given” in life that most of us have no control over.
+There is “a given” in life that you have no control over.
 A looming date which is always there.
 Unspoken.
 Rarely thought about.
-It’s like Damocles’ sword, which forever reminded him that the end was just a hair’s breadth away.
-And the thing is, this date has a pigeon pair – it’s a date you know very well.
-It’s the day you celebrate your birthday.
-Possibly with mixed feelings.
-Every year!
+It’s like Damocles’ sword, which forever reminded him his end was just a hair’s breadth away.

 When I was a child, I spoke about childish matters, for I saw things like a child and reasoned like a child.
 But the day came when I matured, and I set aside my childish ways.